Reporting misconduct

 In order to be able to properly follow up on information received, the MPG has established a transparent reporting procedure which is taken care of by the Staff Unit Internal Investigations, situated in the Audit Department.

-The Internal Investigations Staff Unit also assumes the role of internal Reporting Point for reporting violations under the German Whistleblower Protection Act [only available in German].
+The Internal Investigations Staff Unit also assumes the role of internal Reporting Point for reporting violations under the German Whistleblower Protection Act [only available in German] as well as for complaints under the General Act on Equal Treatment.
 There, you can report information about violations that you have learned in connection with your professional activities or in the run-up to your professional activities and that are subject to German legislation in this regard.

 Below you will find relevant information about Reporting Points and the MPG´s procedures.
 If you have any further questions, please feel free to reach out to the Reporting Points using the contact information provided on this page.